The Software Selection Process (One-Month Timeline)

 Review Internal Processes

-It’s tempting to start a review process with these reasonable sounding questions.
-It tends to be more harmful than helpful though.
+It’s tempting to start a review process with these reasonable-sounding questions.
+However, this tends to be more harmful than helpful.

 Before seeking out options, start by examining the key internal processes the new software will address.